What Is Omugwo ?

 Luckily, I had my mother and mother-in-law doing Omugwo after both of my son’s.
 It’s been priceless to watch my sons’ relationship with their grandparents grow and flourish.
 Not to mention being able to hand over the baby when sleep was needed.
 But Alas, we have reached the end of our Omugwo journey which means 1 thing for us: We are taking our talents to San Antonio!

 What do you think about the Omugwo tradition?
-Any tips for moving with a young family?
-Let me know!
+Let me know below!